-All admitted students are offered a competitive financial support package that includes tuition, health insurance, and a stipend.
+All admitted students are offered a competitive financial support package that includes full tuition, health insurance, and a stipend for five years.
 Continuing support by the program is conditional on satisfactory progress toward completing the degree.
 The Field typically supports students in one of the following three ways.
 Most students will be supported by some combination of these throughout their time here.

 Some students receive research fellowships, funded by Cornell University or external sources, that permit the student to engage in research activities entirely of their choosing, with the support of their Special Committee.